 Located between Lake Mead and Lake Mohave, Willow Beach is best for anyone who’s looking for a quick outdoor escape with fantastic waterways.
 It’s a great place to relax, get active, and be in tune with Mother Nature.

 This beach is refreshing and perfect for memorable outdoor activities.
 However, swimming around Willow Beach can be tricky.
 Certain areas like the launch spots and marinas are prohibited, while some coves are vaster to swim than they appear.
-There are also no lifeguards on duty, so be sure to check for the safest spots and wear a lifejacket at all times.
+There are also no lifeguards on duty, so be sure to check for the safest swim spots and wear a lifejacket at all times.

 Location: 25804 N Willow Beach, Willow Beach, AZ 86445, United States

-As always, when swimming outdoors, first check what the weather conditions will be like.
+As always, when swimming outdoors, first check what the weather conditions in the area will be like.
 Second, plan accordingly!
 Even during the colder months, the sun still shines with full force.
 Bring your sunscreen with you, wear a hat to protect your hair and scalp, and shield your eyes with sunglasses.
 (The glare off the water is not to be dismissed.)
 And for safety purposes, you should avoid swimming alone, and if you're outdoors, wear a lifejacket.

-While Las Vegas is situated in a desert and is famous for its city lifestyle, it still boasts different swimming spots — from action-packed and vibrant to natural and tranquil, depending on your liking.
+While Las Vegas is situated in a desert and is famous for its city lifestyle, it still boasts different swimming spots around the area— from action-packed and vibrant to natural and tranquil, depending on your liking.
 These places to swim are not to be missed when in Las Vegas.

 And if you’re looking to take it to the next level with your next big adventure, book a guided kayak tour in Las Vegas with Evolution Expeditions today.
 We'll help you see a side of Sin City you never knew existed.